gitpodify/workspace-images/CONTRIBUTING.md

 We have two Release workflows:

 1. **[Build from Main](.github/workflows/push-main.yml)**
-    - On push to the default branch `main` release datetimestamp tagged images to dockerhub.
+    - On push to the default branch `main` release datetimestamp tagged images to both RHQCR and GHCR.
 Does **NOT** update the `latest` tag
 1. **[Update latest tags](.github/workflows/dockerhub-release.yml)**
-    - Weekly update the `latest` tag of all images in dockerhub with current latest datetimestamp image
+    - Weekly update the `latest` tag of all images in aforementioned container registries with current latest datetimestamp image

-We do not release any images from pull requests.
+We do not build any images from pull requests for security reasons.
-All the images are built within GH Actions and tested using dazzle.
+All the images are built within GitHub Actions and tested using dazzle.

-As evident from previous sections, we use a single GitHub Actions Workflow to build and then release the created images.
+As evident from previous sections, we use a single GitHub Actions Workflow (which then divided into each job for each layer of the image) to build and then release the created images.

-#### Images
+#### Container Image Artifacts

 Dazzle builds and stores the images as tags of `localhost:5000/workspace-base-images` image.
-We use an internal Google Artifact Registry to further persist and retag the images with proper names and timestamp.
+We use an internal GHCR to further persist and retag the images with proper names and timestamp.

 Post the completion of above step we push the images to our [public Docker Hub registry](https://hub.docker.com/u/gitpod).
 You can find all the images under `gitpod/`.